 How to Spot Early Signs of Nursing Home Abuse

 Imagine a daughter watching her father tense up and flinch when staff members enter his room.
 When she questions it, a nurse casually says, “He’s just confused today.”
-While explanations like this may sound harmless, patterns of sudden fear, withdrawal, or unexplained physical changes should never be brushed aside.
+Explanations like that can sound harmless, but repeated fear, withdrawal, or unexplained physical changes should never be brushed aside.

 Emotional and Psychological Abuse in Nursing Homes

-Emotional abuse may not leave scars, but it deeply impacts mental health.
+Emotional abuse in nursing homes may not leave scars, but it deeply affects a resident’s mental health.

 - Verbal threats or belittling can lead to anxiety or confusion.